Types of Work

 You can also choose to take advantage of our insurance policy during your assignment (for a low cost) if you don’t have your own, or you don’t have the level of insurance required for a certain contract, potentially opening up your options to a wider range of roles.

-For more information about contracting through JacksonStone & Partners, chat to one of our expert consultants or send us a message.
+For more information about contracting through JacksonStone & Partners, chat to one of our expert consultants or Register with Us and we’ll be in touch soon.

 Consulting